 “What are some wins you’ve experienced today/this week?
 What are you doing well?”

-It’s always smart to start with something positive.
+It’s always wise to start with something positive.
 People want their successes recognized.
 Appreciation and celebration create encouragement and motivation for more of the same.
 People often feel uncomfortable bragging about themselves a bit.
 However, with your allowance and expectation, they will learn that this is good for everyone.

 Talking with employees about these little wins helps you understand their strengths.
 Understanding strengths gives you room to assign tasks with purpose.
-Team members who have purpose work much better than those who feel stuck in a rut.
+Team members who have purpose or drive work much better than those who feel stuck in a rut.

 - Leaving notes of affirmation or encouragement for each other in mailboxes

-- A direct message computer system where people drop a quick, “Thanks,” “Great job,” or “I noticed this!”
+- A direct message computer system where people drop a quick “Thanks,” “Great job,” or “I noticed this!”

 - A whiteboard in the breakroom where team members write down things they notice or appreciate from their colleagues